-Our primary revenue stream is subscription-based and consists of video service, high-speed data service and phone service.
+Our primary revenue streams are subscription-based and comprise video service, high-speed data service and phone services.
 These services have baselevel offerings and can be upgraded to premium level services.
-Residential customers can cancel their services at any time with no penalty.
+Residential customers can cancel them at any time with no penalty.
 Small-to-medium business customers and large enterprise-class customers (collectively, "business customers") are generally subject to fixed-term contracts with penalties imposed for early cancellation.
 We recognize revenue as services are provided on a monthly basis in an amount that reflects the consideration to which we expect to be entitled in exchange for those services.
 Billing for all services (regardless of customer type) typically occurs in advance of services being delivered and paid by customers on a monthly basis.